CJSoldier/whitepawcat/README.md

 ## How it Works
 - Webview launches system-provided browser for us, it's similar to electron but more lightweight.
-- Webview also registers a callback function(router) for js,after then js can call C.
+- Webview also registers a callback function(router) for js,after then js and C can call each other.
 - C callback function will launch a jvm when js call it for the first time.
 - Java method will load jar files using parent last classloader when C call it for the first time
 - Java method returns results("window.res='result string'"), C assigns the results to js global variable(window.res).